mrcromero/hartmann-wavefront-sensor/rhubarb/README.md

     <li>Type CTRL + O, ENTER to save and CTRL + X to exit</li>
     <li>You will need to reboot for changes to take effect (<tt>sudo reboot</tt>)</li>
 </ol>
 To test it, try running `libcamera-hello` or `libcamera-still -t 0`, which will open an infinite preview window of the camera (you will need to close out with your mouse).
-Otherwise, search commands on Google to find attached cameras (such as `dmesg | grep imx477` or `v4l2-ctl --list-formats` or running python live and creating a picamera2 object (lists cameras upon creation, or print object.sensor_modes). test
+Otherwise, search commands on Google to find attached cameras (such as `dmesg | grep imx477` or `v4l2-ctl --list-formats` or running python live and creating a picamera2 object (lists cameras upon creation, or print object.sensor_modes).

 <a id="Software"></a>